ossec/ossec-docs/docs/programs/rootcheck_control.rst

 Example 1: Getting a list of system auditing/policy monitoring events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To get a list of all auditing/policy monitoring events for a specific agent, you can run :option:`rootcheck_control -i AGENT_ID`.
+To get a list of all auditing/policy monitoring events for a specific agent, you can run `rootcheck_control -i AGENT_ID`.
 To retrieve the agent id you can use any of the following commands:

 - :option:`rootcheck_control -l`,
 - :option:`agent_control -l`